 Cricket's Unlimited Plan vs AT&T's Direct 'Unlimited Choice' Plan

-AT&T brand new postpaid comparable unlimited plan in its Unlimited Choice plan will be launching later this week.
+AT&T's brand new postpaid comparable Unlimited Choice plan will be launching later this week.

 This plan's base price is $10 cheaper per month than Cricket's unlimited offering.
 However, on AT&T's Unlimited Choice plan all speeds are throttled to 3Mbps - that is 5Mbps slower than Cricket's offering.